top of page

 I am a researcher, writer, editor, and educator with over a decade of experience in media and academia.
 I am passionate about how storytelling—from the factual to the fictional—shapes our views of the world.

 I worked for five years as a researcher for iHeartMedia's podcast division, compiling research reports, fact-checking scripts, interviewing guests, and collaborating on narrative strategy for nonfiction series.
-Before that, I spent two years as staff researcher for the magazine Mental Floss.
-I am happiest when diving down a research rabbit hole in search of hard-to-find sources and obscure facts.
+Before that, I spent two years as staff researcher for the magazine Mental Floss

-I have extensive academic training, having received my PhD in English from Harvard University in 2025 and an AM in 2020.
+I received my PhD in English from Harvard University in 2025 and an AM in 2020.
 My dissertation, "The Future as Warning," analyzes narrative voice and literary form in 20th- and 21st-century Anglophone dystopian novels.
-My recent academic research has focused primarily on narrative theory and dystopian fiction, but I am also interested in cultural history and gender studies.
+My scholarship combines narrative theory with historical analysis to examine novels in the context of their cultural and political moments, while also tracking ideological and formal shifts in the dystopian genre.

 Before coming to Harvard, I completed an MFA in Creative Writing (Poetry) at the University of Virginia, where I held a Poe-Faulkner Fellowship.
 I graduated from Stanford University with a BA with honors in English and a minor in Feminist, Gender, and Sexuality Studies.